 DOCtober Series: $18/$14 Members

-Join us throughout baseball season for a cinema series filled with baseball classics, documentaries, and family films that examine, commemorate, and celebrate America’s love of the game.
+Join us as we close out our cinema series with two documentaries that examine, commemorate, and celebrate America’s love of the game.

 The Life and Times of Hank Greenberg (USA, 1999, 95 minutes)